markfinger/unfort/README.md

 Things to _explicitly avoid_:

+- **Abstractions: config files, CLIs, plugins, loaders, etc.**
+  Make the most minimal amount of abstractions necessary for the common use-case.
+Whenever possible, push boilerplate into user-space.
+Avoid one-liners.
 - **Support for production environments.**
   Production environments require an entirely different set of features from a development environment.
 Supporting the needs of both is well outside of scope.
 Just use webpack or browserify.
-- **Config files.**
-  If a configuration file requires more than 20 lines, the build tool is probably trying to do too many things.
 - **Support for tool _X_ or file format _Y_.**
   Integrating other tooling or file formats should be left entirely up to the user.
 - **Support older versions of _X_.**
   Aim to support evergreen browsers and the latest version of Node.
-- **Abstractions: CLIs, plugins, loaders, etc.**
-  Make the most minimal amount of abstractions necessary for the common use-case.
-Whenever possible, push boilerplate into user-space.
-Avoid one-liners.

 ## Bootstrap Runtime